ImperialBower/pkcore/docs/EPIC-00.md

 [José Raúl Capablanca](https://en.wikipedia.org/wiki/Jos%C3%A9_Ra%C3%BAl_Capablanca),
 who beat his father the first time he played chess.
 He was four years old.
-I am not one of those people, and to be honest, the skills of the prodigy do little good in the are of software, because the whole point of the things we build is for them to be included in other, more complex systems.
+I am not one of those people, and to be honest, the skills of the prodigy do little good in the area of software, because the whole point of the things we build is for them to be included in other, more complex systems.
 The human brain is a wonderfully brilliant machine.
 The computer can count to one really really fast.
 It's just not that bright.